Term Expires: 2025

-District Policy Manual
+District Policy Manual - archived

 These Policies of Bloomfield Hills Schools were approved in April 2019.
 The previous Policies have become the Administrative Regulations.
 The Administrative Regulations are currently under review and will be revised gradually.

 The Board of Education Bylaws and Policies are available as a PDF file.
 To search for a topic or keyword, use "CTRL + F."

 - 0001 Name and Legal Status

 - 1001 Organization and Functioning of the Board